Louislar/GroupedDataWithSurveyAdaptation/README.md

 # GroupedDataWithSurveyRevision

 This repository is still under construnction.
-The experiment was completed and the materials were read to be access.
+The experiment was completed and the materials were ready to be access.
 But description in this readme is under construction.

 [![hackmd-github-sync-badge](https://hackmd.io/deR1Z80sTfee2bE8WDjZ5Q/badge)](https://hackmd.io/deR1Z80sTfee2bE8WDjZ5Q)